 Audio Technica's System 10 ATW-1501 is another Digital Wireless System that takes the form of a guitar pedal.
 It is designed to be as convenient, intuitive and pedalboard-friendly, sporting a single foot switch that let you toggle between various output modes and to mute or unmute your wireless signal.
 Behind this simplistic interface however is impressive wireless technology that allows for reliable and transparent operation.

 Following the digital wireless format, System 10 ATW-1501 operates in 2.4 GHz range, far from TV and DTV interference, and it is more than capable of safely handling your audio signal wirelessly, with its ability to receive up to eight body pack transmitters simultaneously.
 Finally, both the receiver and transmitter are compact and sturdy, and both are very easy to set up.
 If you are looking for a transparent wireless system that is backed by a reliable brand, then you should check this one out.
 Get the latest price & reviews at Sweetwater.com.

 Nady UHF-4 Guitar Wireless System

 For budget conscious guitar players, the Nady UHF-4 is the top choice.
-At a little over $100, you get a fully functional UHF guitar wireless system that simply works.
+At a little under $100, you get a fully functional UHF guitar wireless system that simply works.
 It has all the basic elements of a wireless system which include a range of 250 feet, Squelch control, Tone Key, LED indicators and decent battery life.
 For its price, you get wireless range and decent sound which would equal that of expensive wireless systems.
 The downside of the Nady UHF-4 however is its plastic build which looks and feels fragile.
 This wireless guitar system is a good affordable choice, you just have to take extra care in handling.
 Get the latest price & reviews at Amazon.com.

 Share This Article